Buying a Condo in Thailand? Here’s Why You Shouldn’t

 If trends continue to develop as they do, Thailand is trapped in a situation where economic stagnation is a near certainty.

 Soon after the Great Recession in 2008, buying a condo in Thailand might have been a good idea.
-Prices are simply too high compared with the rest of Southeast Asia right now though.
+Prices are simply too high compared with the rest of Southeast Asia now though.

 Thai Condo Values Are Too High